Razlif/spotify2mp3/README.md

 * The spotify user name can be located in the the url for the user's main page for example, https://open.spotify.com/user/< user >

-# Setting up enviroment variables
+# Setting up environment variables

 Next edit the .env file in the project folder and include the spotify credentials.
 .env